ALLACH PORCELAIN MUNICH GERMANY SWASTIKA MARK

 Allach Porcelain uses a logo that exposes the swastika as crossed "S" letters symbolizing "Socialism" under the monstrous National Socialist German Workers' Party. http://rexcurry.net/allach-porcelain-munich-germany-swastika-mark.html

-It provides additional confirmation of the amazing discoveries of the historian Dr. Rex Curry (author of "Swastika Secrets). http://rexcurry.net/book1a1contents-swastika.html
+It provides additional confirmation of the amazing discoveries of the symbolist Dr. Rex Curry (author of "Swastika Secrets). http://rexcurry.net/book1a1contents-swastika.html

 It joins the Volkswagen logo in exposing similar alphabetic symbolism. http://rexcurry.net/bookchapter4a1a2a.html